ConorTighe/Research-Methods-in-Computing-And-IT/README.md

 # Research-Methods-in-Computing-And-IT
-The following is a research paper written in [LaTeX](https://www.latex-project.org/) on the topic of the cryptocurremcy Bitcoin.
-This repo also the slides from the presenation done on bitcoin as part of this module.
+The following is a research paper written in [LaTeX](https://www.latex-project.org/) on the topic of the cryptocurrency Bitcoin.
+This repository also contains the slides from the presenation done on bitcoin as part of this module.

 ## Does Bitcoin have a future as a recognized tender worldwide?